Submarine power cable

 A submarine power cable is a transmission cable for carrying electric power below the surface of the water.
 These are called "submarine" because they usually carry electric power beneath salt water (arms of the ocean, seas, straits, etc.) but it is also possible to use submarine power cables beneath fresh water (large lakes and rivers).
 Examples of the latter exist that connect the mainland with large islands in the St. Lawrence River.

 Design technologies

-As key tools in bulk power transmission, submarine power tables tend to operate at high voltage in order to minimize resistive losses between the endpoints.
+As key tools in bulk power transmission, submarine power cables tend to operate at high voltage in order to minimize resistive losses between the endpoints.
 Unlike overhead powerlines, many submarine power cables tend to operate with DC current.
 Electrical phases must endure close proximity inside the cable, increasing parasitic capacitance.
 It is more economical to use AC only with lines shorter than 100 km in length, in which case losses at the landing point grid interfaces dominate.

 When the reasons for high voltage transmission, the preference for AC, and for capacitive currents are combined, one can understand why there are no underwater high electric power cables longer than 1000 km (see the table in "Operational submarine power cables" section below).